-14,000,000 Shares
+13,000,000 Shares

 This is the initial public offering of shares of our common stock.
-We are offering 14,000,000 shares of our common stock.
+We are offering 13,000,000 shares of our common stock.
 Prior to this offering, there has not been a public market for our common stock.
-Our common stock has been approved for listing on the Nasdaq Global Select Market under the symbol "NKTX."
-The initial public offering price is \$18.00 per share.
+We have applied for listing of our common stock on the Nasdaq Global Select Market under the symbol "NKTX."
+We expect that the public offering price will be between \$16.00 and \$17.00 per share.